scipp/scipp/doc/design-tag-considerations.md

 - Client code may be written for a fixed type, e.g., assume that everything is holding values of type `double`.
   This is perfectly fine in non-generic code.
   It will simply lead to runtime failure if a dataset with other types is passed.
-- More generic code should support a range of types, `float` as well as `double`.
+- More generic code should support a range of types, e.g., `float` as well as `double`.
   This is relatively simple to do.
   Code is just templated on the type, and a call helper will generate the required runtime-to-compile time branching, see the [similar example](https://github.com/mantidproject/dataset/blob/d0957e4bfd87646010728656a9eb7512310238b1/src/dataset.cpp#L638) for the actually more complex case of supporting compile-time tags.